Southend-on-Sea City Council

 Building a brighter future for Southend with skilled communities and thriving spaces

-community spaces
+community projects

 young people

-already in employment
+already in employment/training

 Here’s a round-up of our work here so far.